oleksiikhr/vue-stripe-menu/README.md

           title: 'News',
           // this element now has dropdown content
           dropdown: 'news',
           // don't want a button element?
+Pass HTMLElement or global component
-          // pass only as a string (component must be globally accessible)
+          // (pass only as a string, component must be globally accessible)
           element: 'span', // router-link
+          // offset the position of the dropdown menu
+          align: 'center',
           // menu item can accept all attributes
           attributes: {
             // I want more classes!
 No problem